|

 137. envelope

-a flat (usually rectangular) container for a letter, thin package, etc.
+a flat container for a letter or thin package

 There he opened his safe, took from the most private part of it a document endorsed on the envelope as Dr. Jekyll's Will, and sat down with a clouded brow to study its contents.